10 month sleep regression: Myth or real?

 4 tips to handle 10 month old sleep issues

-Tip #1: Consider a “by the clock” schedule
+Tip #1: Consider a set “by the clock” schedule

 A good way to reduce night wakings is by making sure your little one's not overtired at bedtime. generally have a harder time falling asleep and staying asleep.
 Now that your baby is 10 months and may be ready for a more predictable sleep schedule, consider planning their naps and bedtime at around the same time every day, rather than strictly according to wake windows — which can lead to a lot of variabilities.
-Consistent sleep and wake times help regulate a baby’s circadian rhythm, making it easier for them to fall asleep and stay asleep.
+Consistent sleep and wake times help regulate a baby’s circadian rhythm, making it easier for them to sleep well.

 Tip #2: Establish a consistent bedtime routine